yonis-savary/sharp-php/Docs/logic/controllers.md

 # ⚙️ Controllers

-The main purpose of controllers is to hold your code logic (and therefore your routes callbacks)
+The main purpose of controllers is to hold your code logic (and therefore, your routes callbacks)

 ## Plain Controllers

-TO create a controller, You can simply create a class with its methods and then declare its routes in a separate file
+To create a controller, You can simply create a class with its methods and then declare its routes in a separate file

-`App/Controllers/MyController.php`:
+`YourApp/Controllers/MyController.php`:
 ```php
 class MyController
 {